tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 * Inputs and outputs must be in 8-bit quantized format.
 * Fused `NONE`, `RELU`, `RELU_N1_TO_1`, and `RELU6` activations are supported, but fused `TANH` and `SIGN_BIT` activations are not.

+XNNPACK supports post-training dynamic range quantization: quantized weights are being unpacked, and then inference is performed with floating-point precision.
+By default, this feature is disabled.
+It can be enabled by adding `--copt=-DENABLE_TFLITE_XNNPACK_DEQUANTIZED_INT8_WEIGHTS` extra Bazel flag when building TensorFlow Lite.

 ### Sparse Inference